ddev/ddev/docs/users/cli-usage.md

 While `ddev start` is running you will see output informing you that the project's environment is being started.
 When startup is complete, you'll see a message like the one below telling you where the project can be reached.

 ```
-Successfully started my-drupal-site
+Successfully started my-drupal7-site
-Your application can be reached at: http://my-drupal-site.ddev.local
+Your project can be reached at: http://my-drupal7-site.ddev.local
 ```

 Quickstart instructions for database imports can be found under [Database Imports](#database-imports).